cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/outline.md

 ## 4. Deploy EVM Contracts
 - `./setup.sh deploy`
-- What the script does: fetches `cosmos/solidity-ibc-eureka`, runs `MinimalDeploy.s.sol`
+- What the script does: prepares the committed forge workspace at `ibc/forge/`, downloads prebuilt contract bytecode from the solidity-ibc-eureka release, runs `MinimalDeploy.s.sol`
 - Contracts deployed and why (brief — full detail in contract-deployment.md)
 - Output: `ics26Router`, `ics27Gmp`, `ift` addresses used in all subsequent steps
 - → See contract-deployment.md